sclaussen/cathedral2021/README.md

 # Climbing pitch 3 of 3

-Although we'd passed several parties, there were still a couple above us by the time Jon began the 3rd pitch and he passed them on his lead.
+Although we'd passed several parties, there were still a couple above us by the time Jon began the 3rd pitch but he passed them on his lead.

 This top section is characterized by a lot of different shorter sections of varied climbing.
 It begins with a nice dihedral then a series of ledges and short crack sections.
 In one section Jon had